annahung31/EMOPIA/docs/index.md

 </div> <br>

-* As the size of EMOPIA might not be big enough, we use additionally the [AILabs17k dataset](https://github.com/YatingMusic/compound-word-transformer) compiled by Hsiao et al. to pre-train the Transformer.
+* As the size of EMOPIA might not be big enough, we use additionally the [AILabs1k7 dataset](https://github.com/YatingMusic/compound-word-transformer) compiled by Hsiao et al. to pre-train the Transformer.

+* You can download the model weight of the pre-trained Transformer from [here](https://drive.google.com/file/d/19Seq18b2JNzOamEQMG1uarKjj27HJkHu/view?usp=sharing).

-The following are some generated examples for each Quadrant:
+* The following are some generated examples for each Quadrant:

 <h3>Q1 (High valence, high arousal)</h3>